awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 + Your time stamp column has missing values\.
 + The values in your time stamp column are not formatted correctly\.

-If you have invalid time stamps in your dataset, you won't be able to perform your analysis successfully\.
+If you have invalid time stamps in your dataset, you can't perform your analysis successfully\.
 You can use Data Wrangler to identify invalid time stamps and understand where you need to clean your data\.

 The time series validation works in one of the two ways: